 We revisit the Backpropagation algorithm, widely used by practitioners to train Deep Neural Networks.

-We provide new insights into vulnerabilities of deep learning models by showing that training-based and basis-manipulation defense methods are significantly less effective if we restrict the generation of adversarial attacks to the low frequency discrete wavelet transform domain.
+We provide new insights into vulnerabilities of deep learning models by showing that training-based and basis-manipulation defense methods are significantly less effective if we restrict the generation of adversarial attacks to the low-frequency discrete wavelet transform domain.

 We review classical and modern results in Neural Network Approximation Theory.